hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Response**

 The response is in HTML format with a mime type of `text/html`.
-The content for the landing page is not strictly defined but should look something like the example below.
+There is no specificaiton for the content, but should provide an overview that is useful for science users.

 **Example**